trallard/pycon2020-azure-functions/docs/04_data_function.rst

 .. tip:: The repository containing all the scripts and solutions to this tutorial can be found at `<https://github.com/trallard/pycon2020-azure-functions>`_.

+    👉🏼 The code for this section is located in `<https://github.com/trallard/pycon2020-azure-functions/tree/master/solutions/01-timer-function-data-acquisition>`_

 The details
 -------------